Vekkesind · Astrology

 What Tarot Cards Represent the Zodiac Signs?

 The relationship between tarot and astrology runs deep.
 Both systems use symbols and archetypes to illuminate the human experience, and over centuries, practitioners noticed consistent correspondences between the Major Arcana and the twelve signs of the zodiac.
 Understanding these connections can sharpen your tarot readings and deepen your grasp of astrological energy.
-Whether you read cards professionally or simply use them for personal reflection, knowing which signs map to which cards adds a useful layer of meaning.
+Read cards professionally or just for personal reflection.
+Either way, knowing which signs map to which cards adds a useful layer of meaning.

 The short answer: Each zodiac sign corresponds to at least one Major Arcana card, and most signs also have associated Minor Arcana cards that reflect their elemental nature and seasonal energy.